wilkox/ggfittext/README.md

 Note that existing line breaks in the text are respected.

-If both `reflow = T` and `grow = T` are passed, the text will be reflowed to a form that best matches the aspect ratio of the bounding box, then grown to fit the box.
+If both `reflow = TRUE` and `grow = TRUE` are passed, the text will be reflowed to a form that best matches the aspect ratio of the bounding box, then grown to fit the box.

 ``` r
 film <- data.frame(